jncraton/psalm-pilot/readme.md

 Installation
 ------------

 This application can be installed locally and can be run without active access to the Internet for use in environments where access may be restricted, limited, or unreliable.
+This application leverages [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) to ensure that the web application can be used offline with more advanced capabilities requiring an active internet connection.

 Hosted Demo
 -----------